psyphur/scheduler/README.md

 # Interview Scheduler
 Interview Scheduler is a single-page app that allows a user to book, edit and delete student interview appointments.
+Also hosted on Netlify.
+Check it out [here](https://condescending-kowalevski-e8dc3d.netlify.app/)!

 ## Setup